 Turning Point Center is a CoC member and offers regular information, training and updates on recovery services and specific recovery outreach to individuals experiencing homelessness.

-UVM Medical Center is a Steering Committee member and rovides a variety of information reosurces and funding for community medicine projects.
+UVM Medical Center is a Steering Committee member and provides a variety of information resources and funding for community health projects.
 The medical center partners with the CoC on the Here 2 Help clinic, a collaboration of UVM Medical School Schweitzer Fellow and the CoC, designed to improve physician experience and knowledge of those experiencing homelessness.

 2. VT- 501 works with mainstream programs that assist clients to utilize mainstream benefits via street outreach, case management and supportive services.
 The State has a single online VT Consolidated Benefits Application for benefit programs.
 VT SOAR supports service providers in the CoC and provides the CoC’s participants with a high rate of access to mainstream programs, VT SOAR training of VT-501 member staff in Vermont supports increased access to SSDI for eligible adults who are experiencing or at risk of homelessness and experience mental illness, substance use or other medical impairment.
 CoC member agencies, SOAR-trained Caseworkers participate in refresher courses.
 VT Agency of Human Services Field Directors participate in the CoC, at board and committee level, supporting coordination for access to assistance.
 The CoC website refers to training available at the State OEO website on subjects including, food insecurity, WIC, food stamps, Substance Use and other relevant webinars.